Commisso 'ndrina: In Canada

+In April 2014, Cosimo Commisso was linked to Laborers' International Union of North America Local 183 as an advisor through his brother Michele (Michael) and nephew Giomino.
+He was arrested in September 2017 on international fraud charges, but were dropped two months later.
 Antonio Coluccio of Richmond Hill, Ontario was one of 29 people named in arrest warrants in Italy in September 2014.
 Police said they were part of the Commisso 'ndrina.
 In July 2018, Coluccio was sentenced to 30 years in prison for corruption in Italy.
 His two brothers were already in prison due to Mafia-related convictions.

-On June 28, 2018, Cosimo Ernesto Commisso, of Woodbridge, Ontario and an unrelated female were shot and killed.
+On 28 June 2018, Cosimo Ernesto Commisso, of Woodbridge, Ontario and his female companion were shot and killed in the early morning.
 According to sources contacted by the Toronto Star, "Commisso was related to "The Quail" of Siderno, Italy, who has had relations in Ontario, is considered by police to be a "'Ndrangheta organized crime boss".
 The National Post reported that Cosimo Ernesto Commisso, while not a known criminal, "shares a name and family ties with a man who has for decades been reputed to be a Mafia leader in the Toronto area".